-My work examines LGBTQ social movement media infrastructures, focusing on the adoption of digital and online media in the late 20th century.
+My research is interested in how queer and feminist social movements built alternative information infrastructures using new digital media.
 My research constructs alternative media histories and feminist methodologies for studying media in transition.
-Across all of my work, I focus on the historical conditions in which sexual minorities and their movements struggle to provide vital access to information.
+Across all of my work, I focus on the historical conditions in which sexual minorities and their movements struggle to provide vital access to information using new digital tools.
 From lesbian-feminist bibliographers learning new database software in the 1980s to AIDS activists building their own servers in the 1990s, I study what organizations do with media and technology in order to move information within crisis conditions, and create new modes for sharing and networking resources and ideas in the process.
-By telling their histories, my research seeks to illustrate how early information activism by LGBTQ social justice initiatives have shaped current technologies and practices for dealing with issues of privacy, access, data, anonymity, and participation in networked media environments.
+By telling their histories, my research seeks to illustrate how early information activism by queer and feminist social justice initiatives have shaped current technologies and practices for dealing with issues of accessibility, data-management, and participation in networked media environments.

 Here is a short description of the book manuscript I am currently working on: